sal55/langs/README.md

 I develop a number of small-scale language-related projects on my PC.

-This github site is used for associated resources such as source backups, or the odd binary.
+This github site is used for associated resources such as source backups, essential binaries, and docs.
 Most projects are written in my M language, but the master sources and development are on my home PC.

 'M' is mostly used for compilers, interpreters, assemblers, emulators, and any support libraries that are needed.